I’m really happy with the final product! In my opinion the “infinity mirror” effect looks even better in person.

 The faces are laser cut from mirrored acrylic (one sheet of 18”×24” and another 12”×18”).
 There is a small fillet on each corner to avoid uncomfortably sharp corners.

 The acrylic is over half the materials cost.
 Using clear acrylic and a roll of one-way mirror mylar sold as a window tint is significantly cheaper (~$15 for the acrylic and $5 for the mylar).
-Unfortunately, I had trouble applying it cleanly and the mirror quality doesn’t seem quite as good.
+Unfortunately, I had trouble applying it cleanly and the mirror quality doesn’t seem as good.

 Another option is to thread the bolt directly into a 3D printed hole.
 However, that does not stand up well to repeated use and isn’t as secure as a nut.

 I assembled from the bottom face with the bulb and went up.
 The mirror coating is on the inside to protect against damage when handling the lamp.
 Some fingerprints got on the faces during assembly, gentle use of lens cloth cleaned everything up.
+Wearing gloves could have made that unnecessary.

 There is a small lip between the faces to make face alignment precise and allow airflow.
 These airflow gaps are sufficient to keep the lamp cool despite the heat generated by the bulb.